jkennethcarino/privacy-revanced-patches/README.md

 ## 🚀 How to get started

-You can use [ReVanced CLI](https://github.com/ReVanced/revanced-cli) or [ReVanced Manager](https://github.com/ReVanced/revanced-manager) to use ReVanced Patches.
+You can use [ReVanced CLI](https://github.com/ReVanced/revanced-cli) or [ReVanced Manager](https://github.com/ReVanced/revanced-manager) to use Privacy ReVanced Patches.

 ## 📚 Everything else